Streaming Music for Business: Requirements and Exemptions

 Finally, compliance and access to properly licensed music needs to be easy and centralized.
 If there is any confusion about what music is allowed to be played at each location or where to find playlists that are covered with the blanket license, there are opportunities for very costly accidents.

-Copyright law can be confusing, but there are serious consequences for not taking the time to understand and comply with music licensing and streaming rules.
 Fines and penalties for illegally streaming music in a business can range from $750 to $150,000 per song played without proper authorization.

 While acquiring licenses with performing rights organizations and maintaining monthly reports can be costly, the risk of being sued far outweighs that cost.
-Two Chicago bars learned this lesson the hard way when they didn’t secure licenses for the music played at their businesses.
-The bars could have avoided the $150,000 fines that BMI sent their way if each had secured proper licenses.

-These monthly services will cost between $17-$40 per location and provide a sense of security against compliance issues and monthly reporting, as well as an abundant catalog of music for businesses to use as background music.
+These monthly services will cost between $16-$40 per location and provide a sense of security against compliance issues and monthly reporting, as well as an abundant catalog of music for businesses to use as background music.
 These services usually handle the music licensing paperwork on your behalf, but we recommend asking your provider for letters of license verification.